WebizenAI/devdocs/WebizenTechStack/EngineeringConsiderations.md

 ### Security Architecture

-The note about the [[AuthenticationFabric]] provides some insights into one of many tooling ecosystems that are intended to produce a highly secure environment.  similarly also, the point of making a note about [[Internet]].
+The note about the [[AuthenticationFabric]] provides some insights into one of many tooling ecosystems that are intended to produce a highly secure environment.  similarly also, the point of making a note about [[InternetStrategy]].

 Yet - other issues such as [[Containerisation]] has not been formerally sorted out yet and is amongst the many tasks that need to be done, prior to having a firm grip on the [[Webizen3.0]]  architectural design (software) requirements.